apache/cordova-docs/docs/en/edge/cordova/accelerometer/accelerometer.getCurrentAcceleration.md

         <p>getCurrentAcceleration</p>
       </body>
     </html>

 iPhone Quirks
 -------------

-- iPhone doesn't have the concept of getting the current acceleration at any given point.
+- iPhone doesn't recognize the concept of getting the current acceleration at any given point.
 - You must watch the acceleration and capture the data at given time intervals.
-- Thus, the `getCurrentAcceleration` function will give you the last value reported from a Cordova `watchAccelerometer` call.
+- Thus, the `getCurrentAcceleration` function yields the last value reported from a Cordova `watchAccelerometer` call.